canada-ca/Open_First_Whitepaper/en/4_Open_Source_Software_Contribution.md

 #### Choosing a Licence

 You will not always have a choice as to which licence you apply.
-Where a reciprocal licence obligation is in force, you need to license your code under the same licence - see the section on Due Diligence / Licence Management, below.
+Where a reciprocal licence obligation is in force, you need to license your code under the same licence - see the section on [Managing Licence Obligations](9_Annex_Legal.md#managing-licence-obligations).
 As well, even if you are not under a strict legal obligation to apply a particular licence, you may still wish to adopt the same licence as an existing software project or community in order to become involved with it.

 Where you distribute a project consisting entirely of your own code, or consisting of your own code along with permissively-licenced code and code which does not engage reciprocal obligations, you can choose the OSS licence yourself.
 The licence you choose should reflect your business requirements.
 All common OSS licences can be adopted for works by government, industry, or the education sector - you need to look at particular project aims.